roycephillipsjr/Client_Project-Commodities-/README.md

 ## Executive Summary
-Looking through this notebook you can see all the information you need to find on how I came to my conclusion.
-The data was created by pulling the information from Pushshift's Reddit API(https://github.com/pushshift/api).
-The dataset was then created from my initial pull and then I cleaned and parsed the data to fit it into a model.
+Looking through this notebook you can see all the information you need to find on how our team worked to find available commodaties during the COVID-19 pandemic.
+The data was created by pulling the information from Twitters developer's API(https://developer.twitter.com/en/docs).
+The dataset was then created from those tweets that were pulled and then cleaned, parsed, and fit into a DBSCAN model.
+The geo coordinates that were found were then put on Google maps using a Google map API(link).

-Below you can see all the resources and the work that was done on the data.
-It includes:
+#### Below you can see links to the jupyter notebooks, data, and references:
-1. 5 jupyter notebooks
-2. The data sources I created and the cleaned csv.
-3. The Pushshift API I used
-4. The subreddits I referenced
-5. A data dictionary
-6. The procedure and methodology
-7. The conclusion

 ## Contents: